 Essentially, reckless drivers who allow emotions to override good judgment should be held accountable for those bad decisions that cause harm to other people on the road.

-Sometimes, road conditions that present hazards can often lead to vehicle collisions, especially if a driver does not allow themselves enough time to react to avoid a crash or those responsible for maintaining roadways are negligent in either marking hazards or clearing them from the road.
+Sometimes, road conditions that present hazards can lead to vehicle collisions, especially if a driver does not allow enough time to react to avoid a crash or those responsible for maintaining roadways are negligent in either marking hazards or clearing them from the road.
 Common hazards found on roadways that frequently lead to traffic accidents include:

 - Debris on road

 - Crumbling road shoulders

 - Road surface changes

 These conditions, along with other types of visual obstructions or lack of signage, can lead to harm for others approaching hazards.

 On average, most adults do not get the recommended hours of sleep each night.
 As a result, drive fatigued.
 Drowsy driving, especially during long or arduous commutes, increases the chances of an accident occurring.
 People driving drowsy often exhibit similar behaviors to those driving drunk.

 Unfortunately, car design defects emerge from time to time.
 Whether caused by fundamental design flaws, lack of proper safety checks during production, or less than rigorous testing due to a rush to get vehicles on the market, car defects can cause injuries and cost lives.
 Victims injured in accidents caused by defective vehicles can hold manufacturers responsible for their negligence.